abhishek1235/archetypes/README.md

 This way, your entire organization can use these archetypes from your organization's Maven repository.

 ## History of Changes
+5.5.1.0

+1. Alignement of all existing archetypes with Backbase CXP 5.5.1.0 and Launchpad 0.10.1
+2. Aligning release process with other Mosiac projects
+3. Fixing reported bugs
+4. Removed custom RSS feed XSL where applicable since default one is working fine
+5. Removed FakeAuthentication filter where applicable since no need for it any more
+6. Bundling Mosaic Reference bundle (0.5.1) where applicable

 5.5.0.0

 1. Initial version of Launchpad Archetype and Backbase CXP ES Project Archetype with Launchpad 0.10.0 and Services Archetype.